Model independent test of the FLRW metric and the curvature in light of DESI DR2: Data and method

 \subsection{Iterative smoothing}

-The distance moduli of SNIa can be reconstructed through the non-parametric method of iterative smoothing \cite{arman2006,arman2007}.
-This method allows us to estimate $\mathcal{D}$ and $\mathcal{D}'$ at arbitrary redshift, particularly at the redshift of the BAO, a necessary estimation to reconstruct the $\Ok$ diagnostic (see eq.~\eqref{eq:Theta_combined}).
+Since the BAO data are only available at a few specific redshifts $z_\mathrm{BAO}$, we need to estimate the dimensionless comoving distance $\mathcal{D}$ and its derivative $\mathcal{D}'$ at those $z_\mathrm{BAO}$ to combine the two datasets into eq.~\eqref{eq:Theta_combined}.
+The resulting $\Ok$ diagnostic \eqref{eq:Ok} is then only estimated at $z_\mathrm{BAO}$.
+The non-parametric method of iterative smoothing \cite{arman2006,arman2007,ben2025} allows us to estimate $\mu(z)$, $\mathcal{D}(z)$ and $\mathcal{D}'(z)$ at any arbitrary redshift, and particularly at the redshift of the BAO.
 It is also independent of any DE model, allowing a model-independent estimation of the value of $\Ok$ at the BAO redshifts.
 The distance modulus $\hat{\mu} (z)$ is reconstructed directly from an initial guess $\hat{\mu}_0(z)$, using a data set $ \left\{ z_i,\mu_i \right\}$ with a covariance matrix $\mat{C}_\mathrm{SNIa}$.
-At each iteration $n+1$, a Gaussian kernel with a smoothing scale $\Delta$ smooths the residuals $\boldsymbol{\delta \mu}_{n}$ between the data and the reconstruction $n$:
+At each iteration $n+1$, a Gaussian kernel with a smoothing scale $\Delta$ smooths the residuals $\vect{\delta \mu}_{n}$ between the data and the reconstruction $n$:

 where the weights $\vect{W}$ and the residuals $\delta \mu_n$ are defined as: